AUS

 Off Court

 De Minaur splits his time between Australia and Spain, and speaks English, Spanish and French.
-Nicknamed, the ‘Demon’, Alex’s father is from Uruguay and his mother is Spanish.
+Nicknamed, the ‘Demon’ and lauded by Novak Djokovic as the fastest player on tour, Alex’s father is from Uruguay and his mother is Spanish.
 He was introduced to tennis at the age of four and moved to Alicante when he was five, training in Europe and later mentored by one of Australia’s most successful players, Lleyton Hewitt.
-Aside from tennis, de Minaur loves playing golf.
+Aside from tennis, De Minaur loves playing golf.
+His fiance is British tennis star Katie Boulter, and together they have become known as one of the sport’s ‘power couples’.

 Career